two-hundred/celerity-docs/docs/blueprint/specification.md

 the scope of a blueprint.

 Data sources can be from any provider configured in an implementation of the spec.
+A data source will always resolve a single value when applying the filter to the external resources, if there are multiple external resources that match the filter, the first one is expected to be returned.

-The order in which data sources are resolved is implicitly determined by references between data sources.
+The order in which data sources are resolved is implicitly determined by where data sources are referenced.

 Data sources can be referenced using the following syntax:
 ```